vlitzke/jekyll-theme-prologue/reading-list.md

 - Ansari, Aziz: *Modern Romance: An Investigation*
 - Atwood, Margaret: *The Handmaid's Tale*
 - Auster, Paul: *Oracle Night*
+- Botton, Alain de: *The Consolations of Philosophy*
 - Bregman, Rutger: *Utopia for Realists*
 - Brown, Dan: *Angels and Demons*
 - Brown, Dan: *The Da Vinci Code*
+- Carter, Angela: *The Passion of New Eve*
 - Cline, Ernest: *Ready Player One*
 - Crouch, Blake: *Recursion*
 - Danielewski, Mark Z.: *House of Leaves*